-FRNSW has a team of dedicated Alarms Assessment Officers who can give advice on strategies to minimise unwanted alarms.
+FRNSW Alarms Assessment Officers can give advice on strategies to minimise unwanted alarms.
 For further information phone the FRNSW Fire Safety Compliance Unit on 02 9742 7400 or email firstname.lastname@example.org.

 Charges for false alarms

-The NSW Fire Brigades ACT 1989, Sect 42 [external link] allows FRNSW to charge for attending false alarm call-outs to monitored AFA systems.
+The Fire and Rescue NSW ACT 1989, Sect 42 [external link] allows FRNSW to charge for attending false alarm call-outs to monitored AFA systems.
 This charge is intended to motivate building owners and managers to be continually pro-active in managing their AFA systems and to ensure they are properly maintained.
-It has been demonstrated that properly maintained systems assist in reducing the number of false alarms attended by FRNSW allowing them to respond more readily to genuine emergencies.
+It has been demonstrated that properly maintained systems assist in reducing the number of false alarms.

 There are additional circumstances (leniencies) resulting in no charge, including:

 - One false alarm within a 60 day period will not be charged.
 Subsequent false alarms which occur within 60 days of the first alarm will be charged, and